A list of resources commonly used by researchers for guidance for research during the COVID-19 pandemic:

 Face-to-face patient research visits

 All face-to-face research visits for patients already enrolled in therapeutic studies that are scheduled to receive ongoing required standard of care may continue, but in-person research visits for patients/participants in non-therapeutic studies must be postponed, or changed to remote format.
 If the currently approved protocol specifies in-person visits, a modification may be required for remote format.
-D-HH IRB and CPHS will fast-track review of such modifications.
+Dartmouth Health IRB and CPHS will fast-track review of such modifications.
 We will continue to reassess the need for this restriction or potential extension of the May 18 date.
 Furthermore, any research personnel who are not required for the delivery of direct patient care should not participate in any face-to-face visits.

 On-site sponsor monitoring visits

 Effective, March 23, 2020, all planned in-person face-to-face research Sponsor monitoring visits should be postponed until after May 18, 2020, or changed to remote monitoring where feasible as determined by the study PI.
 If the currently approved protocol specifies in-person monitoring visits, a modification may be required.
-D-HH IRB and CPHS will fast-track review of such modifications.
+Dartmouth Health IRB and CPHS will fast-track review of such modifications.
 We will continue to reassess the need for this restriction or potential extension of the May 18 date.

 Non-therapeutic enrollment holds